-Moderated and reported by Jim Scheef
+Moderated and by Bruce Preston and reported by Jim Scheef

 Questions for the upcoming meeting can be emailed to email@example.com.

 Disclaimer: Ask DACS questions come from members by email or from the audience attending the general meeting.
 Answers are suggestions offered by meeting attendees and represent a consensus of those responding.
 DACS offers no warranty as to the correctness of the answers and anyone following these suggestions or answers does so at their own risk.
 In other words, we could be totally wrong!